fluxcd/website/content/en/blog/2021-07-02-july-update/index.md

 hard to update and some of our users got confused about which docs they were looking at.
 If you have any feedback about this, let us know.

-🔋 We also just added a [Flux Integrations page](/integrations/).
+🔋 We also just added a [Flux Ecosystem page](/ecosystem/).
 If your extension or integration is not listed yet, please add yourself.
 We will make this page shine more in the future - we are also happy to work on joint blog posts, etc. Just come and talk to us!